 Hunting and Fishing Policy in North Dakota

-From Lisbon, ND proceed 16 miles east on Highway 27 to 147th Street.
-Turn north on 147th for 4 miles to 63rd Street.
-Turn east on 63rd for two miles to a "T" in the road; turn south and you will see the preserve parking area.
+From Lisbon, North Dakota proceed 16 miles east on Highway 27 to 147th Street.
+Turn north on 147th (CR 53) for 4 miles to 63rd Street.
+Turn west on 63rd for two miles to a "T" in the road; turn south and you will see the preserve parking area.